swiftraccoon/sdrtrunk-transcriber/README.md

 # sdrtrunk-transcriber
-transcribe MP3 files from SDRTrunk
+Python file for transcribing MP3 files from SDRTrunk capture